 Evidence of any one indicator from the following lists should not be taken on its own as proof that abuse is occurring.
 However, it should alert staff to make further assessments and to consider other associated factors.
-The lists of possible indicators and examples of behaviour are not exhaustive, and people may be subject to a number of abuse types at the same time.
+The lists of possible indicators and examples of behaviour are not exhaustive, and people may be subject to several abuse types at the same time.

-Physical abuse: physical harm caused by hitting, slapping, pushing, kicking, biting, violently retraining, etc.
+Physical abuse: physical harm caused by hitting, slapping, pushing, kicking, biting, violently restraining, etc.